awsdocs/amazon-s3-user-guide/doc_source/add-object-encryption.md

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

-1. In the **Bucket** list, choose the name of the bucket that contains the object\.
+1. In the **Buckets** list, choose the name of the bucket that contains the object\.

-1. In the **Name** list, choose the name of the object that you want to add or change encryption for\.
+1. In the **Objects** list, choose the name of the object that you want to add or change encryption for\.

-1. Choose **Properties**, and then choose **Encryption**\.

-   The **Encryption** dialog box opens, giving you three choices for object encryption:
-   + **None**‐ No object encryption\.
-   + **AES\-256** ‐ Server\-side encryption with Amazon S3 managed keys \(SSE\-S3\)\.
-   + **AWS‐KMS** ‐ Server\-side encryption with AWS Key Management Service \(AWS KMS\) customer master keys \(SSE\-KMS\)\.

-1. If you want to remove encryption from an object that already has encryption settings, choose **None** and then choose **Save**\.

-1. If you want to encrypt your object using keys that are managed by Amazon S3, follow these steps:

-   1. Choose **AES\-256**\.
+   The **Object overview** opens, displaying the properties for your object\.

+1. Under **Server\-side encryption settings**, choose **Edit**\.

+   The **Edit server\-side encryption** page opens

+1. To enable server\-side encryption for your object, under **Server\-side encryption**, choose **Enable**\.

+1. To enable server\-side encryption using an Amazon S3\-managed key, under **Encryption key type**, choose **Amazon S3 key \(SSE\-S3\)**\.

-      For more information about using Amazon S3 server\-side encryption to encrypt your data, see [Protecting Data with Amazon S3\-Managed Encryption Keys Classes](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) in the *Amazon Simple Storage Service Developer Guide*\.
+   For more information about using Amazon S3 server\-side encryption to encrypt your data, see [Protecting Data with Amazon S3\-Managed Encryption Keys](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) in the *Amazon Simple Storage Service Developer Guide*\.

-   1. Choose **Save**\.

-1. If you want to encrypt your object using AWS KMS, follow these steps:
+1. To enable server\-side encryption using an AWS KMS CMK, follow these steps:

-   1. Choose **AWS\-KMS**\.

-   1. Choose an AWS KMS customer master key \(CMK\)\.

-      The list shows [customer managed CMKs](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) that you have created and your AWS managed CMK for Amazon S3\.
-For more information about creating a customer managed AWS KMS CMK, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/UsingServerSideEncryption.html) in the *AWS Key Management Service Developer Guide*\.
+   1. Under **Encryption key type**, choose **AWS Key Management Service key \(SSE\-KMS\)**\.
 **Important**
+If you use the AWS KMS option for your default encryption configuration, you are subject to the RPS \(requests per second\) limits of AWS KMS\.
+For more information about AWS KMS limits and how to request a limit increase, see [AWS KMS limits](https://docs.aws.amazon.com/kms/latest/developerguide/limits.html)\.

+   1. Under **AWS KMS key** choose one of the following:
+      + **AWS managed key \(aws/s3\)**
+      + **Choose from your KMS master keys**, and choose your **KMS master key**\.
+      + **Enter KMS master key ARN**, and enter your AWS KMS key ARN\.
+**Important**
-The Amazon S3 console lists only 100 AWS KMS CMKs per AWS Region\.
-If you have more than 100 CMKs in the same Region, you can see only the first 100 CMKs in the S3 console\.
+You can only use KMS CMKs that are enabled in the same AWS Region as the bucket\.
+When you choose **Choose from your KMS master keys**, the S3 console only lists 100 KMS CMKs per Region\.
+If you have more than 100 CMKs in the same Region, you can only see the first 100 CMKs in the S3 console\.
 To use a KMS CMK that is not listed in the console, choose **Custom KMS ARN**, and enter the KMS CMK ARN\.

-   1. Choose **Save**\.
-**Important**
-To encrypt objects in the bucket, you can use only CMKs that are enabled in the same AWS Region as the bucket\.
-Amazon S3 only supports symmetric CMKs\.
-Amazon S3 does not support asymmetric CMKs\.
-For more information, see [Using Symmetric and Asymmetric Keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html)\.
+When you use an AWS KMS CMK for server\-side encryption in Amazon S3, you must choose a CMK that is enabled in the same Region as your bucket\.
+Additionally, Amazon S3 only supports symmetric CMKs and not asymmetric CMKs\.
+For more information, see [Using Symmetric and Asymmetric Keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.

-1. To give an external account the ability to use an object that is protected by an AWS KMS CMK, follow these steps:

-   1. Choose **AWS\-KMS**\.

-   1. Enter the Amazon Resource Name \(ARN\) for the external account\.
+      For more information about creating an AWS KMS CMK, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
+For more information about using AWS KMS with Amazon S3, see [Protecting Data with Keys Stored in AWS KMS](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html) in the *Amazon Simple Storage Service Developer Guide*\.

-   1. Choose **Save**\.
+1. Choose **Save changes**\.

-      Administrators of an external account that have usage permissions to an object protected by your AWS KMS CMK can further restrict access by creating a resource\-level AWS Identity and Access Management \(IAM\) policy\.

 **Note**
 This action applies encryption to all specified objects\.
 When encrypting folders, wait for the save operation to finish before adding new objects to the folder\.